mcastelan/RapidPayAPI/README.md

 // //Seed Identity Data In Production Environment
 // await SeedIdentityData();
 ```
-- In order to setup your production database, you can use dotnet ef cli for add a migration and update your database.
+- In order to setup your production database, you can use dotnet ef cli for add a migration and update your database:

 ```sh
 dotnet ef migrations add InitialMigration dotnet ef database update
 ```

-- Revert the code changes and Finally
+- Revert the code changes and run the production profile:
 ```sh
 dotnet run --launch-profile "RapidPayAPI-Production"
 ```